 If you're only doing a recoat rather than a full hardwood floor refinishing, you must use a buffer to scuff-sand the old finish so that the new finish will bond to the old.
 Buffers are available for rent at home improvement stores and equipment rental centers.

 You'll need to do a little preparation before moving on to the scuffing.
 Start by fixing deep gouges by filling them with wood putty in the same color as the hardwood floor.
 Then, fix scratches that go through the finish by applying a wood stain that is much lighter than the floor color, using a cotton swab.
+You don't need to remove the baseboard when doing a screen-and-recoat.

 When you're done sanding, clean any flat surfaces above the floor, including windowsills, shelves, hearths, etc. with a vacuum or microfiber cloth.
 Use an industrial-grade vacuum fitted with a soft-bristle hardwood floor attachment to suck up the dust on the floor.
 Do not sweep the dust, as it may settle between floorboards.
 Wipe the hardwood flooring with a damp microfiber cloth and ensure the area is as dust-free as possible because dust can create craters or bumps in finish.